OK to ask

-We will be using Facebook to share events taking place this year and will be using #NIHRoktoask on Twitter.
-Please let us know what events you are planning this year by emailing details of your events and activities to firstname.lastname@example.org.
+Around International Clinical Trials day we use our Facebook and Twitter to share events taking place around the country.
+You can let us know what events you're planning by emailing details of your events and activities to email@example.com for us to share.

 You can order a range of campaign materials (including leaflets, posters, banners and stickers) from our online shop to support your OK to ask campaign.

 Please join the campaign and help us to empower patients across the country to take part in clinical research!